anjalyv/vachan-api/docs/Vachan-deployment-steps.md

 touch prod.env

 ```
-To dd the required environmental variables in the `prod.env`  or `.env`  file.
+To add the required environmental variables in the `prod.env`  or `.env`  file.
 ```
 nano prod.env